uea-teaching/computer-vision-2022/lectures/features-descriptors.md

 ::: notes
 section 3.2 in paper - moments a weighted average of the image values.
+C becomes the mean values of the x values and y values. and theta is from the rise, y, over run, x, of mean image intensities. and this is the trick to add rotation compensation.
 :::

 ## ORB: Rotation Compensation